 While Richard III definitely had motive and opportunity to do away with his nephews, it is by no means certain that he did so.
 While the stakes he was playing for in 1483 included his life, it is not necessarily the case that he would have accepted that doing away with his nephews was thereby justified.
 It is quite possible he had the boys removed from London surreptitiously and that he intended to allow them to live out their lives on an anonymous basis somewhere within his extensive holdings.
 If this speculation, (and that is all it is), is in fact the case, there is absolutely no surviving proof.

 While the above speculation is conceivable, it must be acknowledged that Richard III could have diffused some of the opposition and distaste for his rule, by displaying them as alive and well at appropriate moments.
 He did not do so.
 Equally, Henry Tudor could have eliminated a great deal of uncertainty regarding his own claim to the throne had he been able to locate the bodies of the two boys (had they been alive it would have been awkward for him, to say the least).
 He was unable to do so.
-In the final analysis, the balance of probabilities suggests that Edward V, and his brother, did not survive his uncle’s reign – but this is not certain.
 When and how they met their end remains an abiding mystery, without much likelihood of ever being satisfactorily resolved.